conan-io/docs/integrations/qmake.rst

 This will include all the statements in *conanbuildinfo.pri* in your project.
 Include paths, libraries, defines, etc. will be set up for all requirements you have defined as dependencies in a *conanfile.txt*.

-If you'd rather like to manually add the variables for each dependency, you can do so by skipping the ``CONFIG`` statement and only including *conanbuildinfo.pri*:
+If you'd prefer to manually add the variables for each dependency, you can do so by skipping the ``CONFIG`` statement and only including *conanbuildinfo.pri*:

 .. code-block:: text